PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 If **DATABASE** does not exists the file is created and the `rrs` table is initialized.

-For extra control you can open the block and define multipe extra properties that deal with zone transfers.
+For extra control you can open the block and define multiple extra properties that deal with zone transfers.
 Only outgoing zone transfers are supported.
 It is similar to _dbfile_, and we refer to that documentation then to repeat it here.